How does this procedure leave no scars on the breasts?

 Options for Implants

 Dr. Thomas Bartell offers saline implants due to the safety (silent ruptures!) and the flexibility of filling up the implants based on the anatomy and size of the patient as 90% of women have different sized breasts.
-Dr. Bartell is the only local plastic surgeon to offer a second option for saline implants.
-The IDEAL IMPLANT is a wonderful option for patients who appreciate the benefits of saline and have a thin frame to avoid rippling.
-The implant feel is very natural as it’s placed under the chest muscle.
+The saline implant feel is very natural as it’s placed under the chest muscle.
+What is felt on the outside is YOU, not the implant!
 Patients will also notice a comfortable, natural projection.

 Saline vs Silicon Benefit According to Dr. Bartell